said-tojiboev/formalization_effect/README.md

 ### Key Observations

-- **Initial firm size** and **firm age** are positively associated with the likelihood of registration.
-Larger and older firms are more likely to be formalized.
+- **Initial firm size** is positively associated with the likelihood of registration.
+Firms that start larger are more likely to be formalized.
+- **Firm age** has a **small but statistically significant negative effect**, indicating that older firms are slightly less likely to be registered at founding.
-- The **coefficient on female ownership** is positive but **statistically insignificant**, suggesting no strong evidence that gender predicts registration in this context.
+- The coefficient on **female ownership** is positive but **statistically insignificant**, suggesting no strong evidence that gender predicts registration in this context.
-- **Manager experience** has a small, non-significant effect.
+- **Manager experience** has a small, **negative but statistically significant** effect, though the magnitude is minimal.
 - **Country effects vary**:
   - Firms in **Kazakhstan** and **Tajikistan** are significantly more likely to be registered than in **Uzbekistan**.
-  - Firms in **Kyrgyzstan** and **Turkmenistan** do not differ significantly from Uzbekistan.
+  - Firms in **Kyrgyzstan** and **Turkmenistan** do not differ significantly from **Uzbekistan**.

 ---